 You can also call a company yourself, but make sure that you know your pick-up location.
 One of the biggest and most trusted companies is City Taxi, you can reach them at this number: +36-1-2-111-111

 Budapest now has fixed taxi fares.
-The base fare is 450 HUF, then each km costs 280 HUF, each minute 70 HUF.
+The base fare is 700 HUF, then each km costs 300 HUF, each minute 75 HUF.

-- How to use public transportation?
+How to use public transportation in Budapest?

 Public transportation in Budapest is efficient and quick.
 You can use the same type of ticket on metro, bus, tram and trolley bus as well, but you need a new ticket every time you board – except on the metro where you can change between lines with the same ticket.
 A single ticket costs 350 HUF, a block of 10 goes for 3,000 HUF, a day-ticket is 1,650 HUF and if you are more than two people it is worth it to get the group ticket for 3,300 HUF (24 hours, maximum 5 people).
-You can also use the public bike system called Bubi, read about the details in our blog post.
+For more detailed info read our ultimate guide about public transportation in Budapest!

-- Can I drink the tap water?
+Can I drink the tap water in Budapest?

 Yes!
 In fact, our tap water has very high quality and usually good taste, and by not buying bottled water you can also do your bit for the environment.
 Almost any restaurant will give you tap water for free if you request it.
 But Hungary is very rich in mineral water, and Hungarians love sparkling water, so don’t be surprised if your waiter asks you if you want “still or sparkling”.
 When buying mineral water, the pink or red cap means no gas, the green and the blue cap means it’s with gas.

-Hungary is a tipping culture – not as much as the US but much more than Spain for example.
+Yes, Hungary has a tipping culture – not as much as the US but much more than Spain for example.
 Some restaurants charge you 12-15% service fee, but it’s not the same as tips, so if you were happy with your experience you can still tip an extra 10-15%.
 If service fee is not included then tipping is highly recommended.

-- Can I bargain in Hungary?
+Can I bargain in Hungary?

-- Is Budapest a safe city?
+Is Budapest a safe city?

 Avoid “birthday girls” on the street who want you to invite them for a drink in a specific place.
 Don’t leave your drink unattended.
-It’s rare, but sometimes fake policemen might ask for your passport or “fine” you – it is not allowed for the police to demand money from you on the street, so never give them money and never hand them over your passport.
+It’s very rare, but we’ve heard of fake policemen asking for your passport or “fine” you – it is not allowed for the police to demand money from you on the street, so never give them money and never hand them over your passport.
 Don’t buy anything from vendors who are just hanging around on the street (iPhones, belts, embroidery, etc.).
 And in general, just use common sense.